kkuchar2/kkuchar2/README.md

   </a>
 </p>

 - 🔭 Working as Software Engineer
-- 🌱 Currently learning everything :) But mostly ReactJS, Typescript and Redux this year
 - ⚡  In spare time I play guitar and learn piano